EricPug/ericpugsdungeontimetracker/README.md

 Tracking turns manually sucks.
 Players ask 'how long have we been down here?' or 'what time is it?'.
 I don't want to bother counting turns and figuring it out.
-Plus I needed a log that kept track of what was going on... **while things were going on.**
+Also, I needed a log that kept track of what was going on... **while things were going on.**

 ## Features
 - **Turn Tracker**: Check off turns as they pass.